Campus | Workplace | Community

 Note: Versions of this program are available for students, for faculty and staff, for those training to be teachers, social workers, medical professionals, etc.

 Choosing to Label: What’s in a Name? – Bi, lesbian, gay, straight, queer, questioning, choose-not-to-label, etc. How do you decide which label to use?
 What do labels do?
 What don’t they do?
 Is it possible to avoid labels?
 What is the difference between ascribed labels and labels we choose?
-How can we manage our identities in order to get the maximum benefit with the minimum cost?
+How can we manage our identities to get the maximum benefit with the minimum cost?
 Let’s think creatively and proactively about identity.
 This is a participatory workshop, and all are welcome.

 Bisexuality: A Transnational Perspective – How does context affect our experience?
 Which are shared experiences of bisexuality, and which are culturally specific?
 Through reading and discussing excerpts from Robyn’s 42-country anthology, Getting Bi: Voices of Bisexuals Around the World and from Bi Women Quarterly, which she edits, we examine bisexuality through a transnational and intersectional frame.